 There’s a lot to do in SEO and a lot of delivery benchmarks to meet.
-There are tasks some tasks that have to be attended to daily.
+There are tasks that have to be attended to daily.
 They range from almost constant site monitoring to ranking keywords and managing backlink profiles.
 And that’s all before you get around to things like content creation or social media.
-To say SEO specialists have a lot on their plate is quite the understatement!
+To say SEO specialists have a lot on their plate is quite an understatement!

-To stay sane, we do need tools to help us get through the day (and night) and whenever we come across one that seems like it might be of help we have to at least try it out.
+To stay sane, we do need tools to help us get through the day (and night), and whenever we come across one that seems like it might be of help we have to at least try it out.
 Recently we took an SEO platform tool called Nightwatch for a test drive, and what follows is what we discovered about it.

 What Is Nightwatch?

-Based in the cloud, Nightwatch is a platform that can, its creators claim, gather and report all kinds of site performance data any time you need it to.
+Based in the cloud, Nightwatch is a platform that can, its creators claim, gather, and report all kinds of site performance data any time you need it to.
 Designed to provide your site and keyword performance data exactly when you need it.

-On one dashboard, they claim, you can keep track of rankings, keyword distribution and traffic, all in real-time.
-It also links up with Google Search Console and Google Analytics, helps you find appropriate competitors to benchmark against and even creates pretty reports you can send to clients.
+On one dashboard, they claim, you can keep track of rankings, keyword distribution, and traffic, all in real-time.
+It also links up with Google Search Console and Google Analytics, helps you find appropriate competitors to benchmark against, and even creates pretty reports you can send to clients.
 Sounds like a handy SEO tool to have.
 But what’s it like to use?